 Choose the custom field you want to use from the field drop-down, and choose whether the field type is a text field, a number field or a list.

-Note: If your custom form field was a "Text" field or a "Multiple Choice" field, you will want to use the "Text" or "Number" field type in audience targeting depending on the values you asked for.
+Note: If your custom form field was a "Text" field or a "Multiple Select (Checkboxes)" field, you will want to use the "Text" or "Number" field type in audience targeting depending on the values you asked for.
 If your values contain both letters and numbers, use "Text".
-If your custom form field was "Checkboxes" or "Select" then use the "List" field type in audience targeting.
+If your custom form field was "Single Select (Radio)" or "Dropdown" then use the "List" field type in audience targeting.

 The "Field" drop-down will auto-populate with the different attributes you are currently tracking with hidden fields and custom form fields for you to choose from (favorite color, age group, location, etc).
 The field options will be based on the attributes within your Privy campaigns that you are currently capturing.